Ross the Boss: Timeline

 In August 2009, Friedman debuted his "Ross the Boss" band in the US at the Brooklyn, New York venue Europa, to favorable reviews.

-On November 2010, Friedman and his German Metal Band released the followup to "New Metal Leader", "Hailstorm", which received 4.5 out of 5 stars on AllMusic.com.
+On November 2010, Friedman and his German metal band released the followup to "New Metal Leader", "Hailstorm", which received 4.5 out of 5 stars on AllMusic.com.

 In May 2011, Friedman was a special guest at the 11th Annual Joey Ramone Birthday Bash in New York city, performing, among other songs, "Stop Thinking About It" with fellow Dictator Andy Shernoff.
 In June, Friedman was invited to co-headline Venezuela's Gillmanfest.
 In the coming months with the Ross the Boss band he performed at several festivals in Europe, including Masters of Rock in the Czech Republic.

-Friedman also owns and manages a small business called "The Cage Baseball NYC."
-He runs "The Cage" with his wife and son.
-His son teaches classes at "The Cage," while his wife runs the clinics and manages the business when Friedman is on tour.

 In early 2012, vocalist Sean Peck Cage, guitarists Friedman and Stu Marshall, bassist Mike Davis and drummer Rhino formed a metal supergroup, Death Dealer.
 Death Dealer began as an online collaboration between Marshall and Peck.
 All they needed to tell Friedman about the project to get him on board was that Rhino was on drums.
 Although Friedman and Rhino are both former members of Manowar, they'd only ever played together for one song at the Earthshaker Festival in 2005.
 They both had always meant to do something together.
 In June 2013, Death Dealer released a full-length studio album called War Master.
 The 2015 follow up release "Hallowed Ground" featured drummer Steve Bolognese from Into Eternity.

-He brought down the house as the surprise guest star at the 2016 Keep It True Festival with a new all-Manowar-songs "Ross The Boss Band" that hails from his hometown of New York City.
+He was a surprise guest star at the 2016 Keep It True Festival with a new all-Manowar-songs "Ross The Boss Band" that hails from his hometown of New York City.
 The band includes bass player Kevin Bolembach, his nephew Lance Barnewold on drums, and singer Mike Cotoia of Fate Breaks Dawn who has a six octave range.